hielfx/dante-cli/README.md

 dante-cli ![version v0.0.1](https://img.shields.io/badge/version-v0.0.1-brightgreen.svg) ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 =============

 A simple CLI templating tool written in golang.
-I created this because I wanted something that was more powerful than envsubt to use when templating files on the command line.
+I created this because I wanted something that was more simple than envsubt to use when templating files on the command line to deploy Openshift, Kubernetes, Docker Swarm.

 ## Author